K-Scorpio/scorpiosec/content/en/posts/HTB-Freelancer.md

 ![mickasaackerman desktop](/images/HTB-Freelancer/user_flag.png)

-Thanks to the txt file we learn that the `MEMORY.7z` file is a memory dump, we will send it to our local machine for further examination.
+Thanks to `mail.txt` we learn that `MEMORY.7z` contains a full memory dump which we will send to our local machine for further examination.

 ![mickasaackerman mail](/images/HTB-Freelancer/mail_to_mikasa.png)